MCillo/simple-js-app/README.md

 # simple-js-app
 CF Achievement 1 Project

-Learning about Javascript while building an app that will display pokemon and their information
+Learning about Javascript while building an app that will display pokemon and their information.

+I will be learning how to utilize basic Javascript as well as implementing Ajax and Bootstrap